 Factors Influencing Success

 There are a variety of social and environmental factors that influence the ability to meet Urban Tree Canopy goals.
 The equation in Figure 1 illustrates the basic components of achieving an urban tree canopy goal, demonstrating that success is not just a matter of how many trees are planted, but how new and existing trees grow and survive over time as a function of the protection and maintenance that is provided, as well as the canopy losses that occur through removals and mortality.
 Each element of this equation is influenced by various social and environmental factors, summarized in Figure 1 and Table 1.
-The Forestry Workgroup and interested stakeholders assisted in ranking some of these key “influencing factors” to help prioritize those areas that we can influence through Strategy actions and collaboration.
-The Workgroup acknowledges that all influencing factors are a priority, but a rough ranking is included in Table 1 below.

 Figure 1.
 The Basic Components of Achieving an Urban Tree Canopy Goal

-Table 1.
-Factors Influencing Ability to Meet Goal

 Resulting Scoring Narrative

 The complexity of factors require best professional judgement (BPJ) to discern the differences between some scores.
 For instance, multiple different combinations of practice effects could lead to judgments that a 4 is warranted instead of a 3 or 5.